 The Dichondra Silver falls or Dichondra argentea originates from Central North America where it thrives in a temperate and almost tropical climate.

-It forms a part of the Convolvulaceae family, also known as the morning glory family, and can be recognised by its soft, small silver-grey lobed leaves and tendril-like foliage.
+It forms a part of the Convolvulaceae family, (the same family Moonflowers belong) can be recognised by its soft, small silver-grey lobed leaves and tendril-like foliage.

 Growing to be about 10 centimetres in height and between 1.5 to 2 metres in width, this trailing plant is fast-growing and very hardy once established.